Read Aloud America Board

 What is RAP: The Read Aloud Program?

-This unique family literacy program draws parents and children together for six sessions every other week in the early evening to share good books.
-Its goals are to reach families and stimulate their interest in reading, decrease television viewing, increase family time spent in reading activities, and connect the values of good books to everyday life.
-Families who participate in RAP build Family Reading Handbooks and receive free books, reading lists, and dinners.
+This unique family evening literacy program draws parents and children together for a number of sessions during a school semester.
+It's goals are to reach families and stimulate their interest in reading, decrease the use of screen devices, increase family time spent in reading activities, and connect the values of good books to everyday life.
+Families who participate in RAP receive customized parenting tips in the form of a Family Reading Handbook.
+Every child receives a free book at each session.
+A light dinner is served to all participants who attend.

 How does RAP support families?